 Sts.
 John & Paul Catholic Church

 This Friday night fish fry, served by the Knights of Columbus, is all-you-can-eat from 4:30 to 7 p.m. for all six Fridays.
-This year's menu includes baked or deep-fried Alaskan pollock with baked potato or potato salad, green beans, homemade cole slaw and a roll.
+This year's menu includes baked or deep-fried Alaskan pollock with baked potato or potato salad, green beans, homemade coleslaw and wheat or white bread.
 For the kids, macaroni and cheese or cheese pizza are available.
 Drinks include coffee, lemonade, iced tea and water.
-Dessert is free with a donation to support Parish youth groups.
+Dessert is free with a donation to support parish youth groups.

 The event takes place in the parish hall.
 Drive-thru and take-out are also available.
 Enter on First Avenue and drive to the east side of the church building near Circle Drive to place your order, pay and pick up.

-Price: $10 adults; $5 kids 6-12; under 5, free. $4 to add a skewer of shrimp.
+Price: $10 adults; $5 kids 6-12; under 5, free.
+Customers can choose to add a skewer of shrimp for $4.
 Drive-thru and takeout, $10 per order (includes three fish fillets, coleslaw, Hawaiian roll and choice of potato salad or baked potato — no substitutions and no child-size orders are available with the drive-thru, but kids' mac and cheese and pizza meals will be available).

 St. Mary of Nazareth Church

 The Knights of Columbus fish fries will take place all six Fridays from 4:30 to 7 p.m.
-Dinner includes fried or baked fish, baked or mashed potatoes, wild rice or french fries; green beans, corn, coleslaw, fruit salad, mac and cheese, rolls and butter.
-Beverages include lemonade and coffee.
-Assorted desserts are available for a free-will donation.
+Dinner includes fried or baked fish with a variety of sides.

 St. Augustin's Catholic Church